Latest update: 19 May 2023

 - Money.
 Your bank cards may not get accepted everywhere.
 You could opt for a Revolut card as an additional card when you travel.

 - Activities.
 You book the best tours and activities with GetYourGuide and Viator.
+You could also try WithLocals.
 ‘Free’ walking tours are available at Freetour.com and GuruWalk, and try Baja Bikes for bike tours.

 - Attractions and museum.
 Interested in a 5% discount on museums and other attractions?
 Use this discount code at Tiqets: KIMOPREIS22